intvsteve/VINTage/INTV.jzIntv/README.txt

 =============================================================================

-The INTV.jzIntv assembly defines features to access utilities provided by Joe Zbiciak's jzIntv emulator.
+The INTV.jzIntv assembly defines features to access utilities provided by Joe Zbiciak's SDK-1600.
 It is designed to provide such functionality to various Intellivision (R)-related software projects that fall under the general VINTage banner.

 HISTORY